2023 Solar Incentives Guide for Franklin Square, NY - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Franklin Square solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Franklin Square solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives